 Not in the UK.
 Our National Parks were founded in the same post war social reforms that saw the creation of council housing and the NHS.
 They are free at the point of access and are also the homes and workplaces of millions of UK citizens.

 Whenever you are visiting the countryside, it’s important to follow the Countryside Code.
 This helps keep you safe and also protects the wildlife and landscapes that you’re visiting.
-You can download a short COVID updated version here and the full version to here.
+You can download a short version here.
 Scotland has its own version called the Outdoor Access Code which you can find here.

 National Parks Authorities don’t actually own much of the land or infrastructure in National Parks.
 If you put your rubbish in a bin it will usually be the local authority that collects it.
 If you drop it in the countryside it is no one’s job to pick it up.
 A volunteer might or a member of the public, but just as likely it’ll be a rare bird, a squirrel or a deer.
 Come to National Parks with the plan to take all your rubbish home.